So you need a home loan or want to refinance and decided to use an online mortgage company.

 1. Know your credit score

 Knowing your credit scores is important when choosing which lenders to contact.
-If you have scores on the lower end, such as 580 or 600 then you need to speak to lenders that work with lower credit scores.
+If you have scores on the lower end, such as 580 or 600, you need to speak to lenders who work with lower credit scores.